Why demand patterns matter

 Midweek (Non-peak)More open schedules allow broader arrival windows; crews can adapt routes and manage access issues with less delay pressure.

-Eight PRESTON timing drivers
+Eight Preston timing drivers

 1) How weekend bookings reduce start-time flexibility